Dubai College, Al Sufouh – The Review

 • Waiting lists result in many children who would benefit from a place at the College not being accepted

-• Building design and "style", even those updated, reflects the culture - do not expect the shiny “bells and whistles” of many of Dubai’s most recent elite schools.
+• Building design and "style", even where facilities have been updated, reflects the culture - do not expect the surface shiny “bells and whistles” of many of Dubai’s most recent elite schools.